MUDDUKRISHNAY/OPAMP/README.md

 - The reason for above two statement is
 - total gain = (gain of 1st stage)*(gain of 2nd stage) => generalized gain equation
 - In my design the gain of 2nd stage is always negative
-- In 1st stage the gain may be (positive or negative) depending on the terminal slection , so to get negative gain I choose vin as positive terminal => gain of 1st stage becomes negative
+- In 1st stage the gain may be (positive or negative) depending on the terminal slection , so to get negative gain I choose vin1 as positive terminal so  gain of 1st stage becomes negative
 - Now gain of both 1st and 2nd stage in negative
-- total gain = (-gain of 1st stage)*(-gain of 2nd stage) => it becomes postive
+- total gain = (-gain of 1st stage)*(-gain of 2nd stage) so it becomes postive

 ## Test Circuit for transient simulation
 ![tran_testing](https://github.com/user-attachments/assets/5ec532bc-c88a-43b2-a136-6b9d6e59745b)